Planning a trip to Jordan? Read this travel guide for the best places to visit in Jordan in a week!

 There are a handful of places to visit in Amman that you won’t want to miss including Amman Citadel, one of the most incredible archaeological sites in the country; the Roman Theatre which dominates the landscape of the old city; and the King Abdullah I Mosque.

 Hotel recommendation for Amman: Stay at the Amman Rotana, a luxury hotel just outside Amman’s city centre and a stone’s throw from the King Abdullah I Mosque.
-The hotel offers incredibly spacious and beautiful rooms with a view of the city, free valet parking, a rooftop pool, fitness centre and a number of in-house restaurants.
-Click here to check availability at Amman Rotana, or check out some other highly rated hotels in Amman!
+The hotel offers incredibly spacious and beautiful rooms with a view of the city, free valet parking, a (small) rooftop pool, fitness centre and a number of in-house restaurants.
+Click here to check availability at Amman Rotana.

 Days 3 and 4: Petra